weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 A drawback of the flat index is that it does not scale well to large collections as it has a linear time complexity as a function of the number of data objects, unlike the `hnsw` index which has a logarithmic time complexity.

-### Vector cache

-The flat index can be combined with a vector cache to improve query performance.
-The vector cache is a memory cache that stores the vectors of the most recently used data objects.
-The vector cache is used to speed up queries by reducing the number of disk reads.
-However it must be balanced with memory usage considerations.

 ### Binary quantization

 Binary quantization (BQ) is a technique that can speed up vector search.
 BQ is available for the `flat` index type.